Sue Charles

 Sue Charles is a Welsh TV and weather presenter for BBC Wales.
-Sue presents the morning and weekend weather broadcasts for Wales Today, as well as acting as a relief weather presenter for meteorologist Derek Brockway.
+Sue Charles presents the weather forecasts for Wales Today.

 Born and educated in Llandrindod Wells, Powys, she took a holiday job with Radio Wyvern.
 She started out on the youth programme "Street Cred," and ended up producing and later as a stand-in Christmas news presenter.

 Moving to BBC Radio 1, she became a music reporter, before moving to BBC Radio 2 in 1991, and then to BBC Radio Wales as a journalist.

 In 1998 Charles made the move to television as a presenter on Wales Today.
-She joined the BBC Wales weather team in 2008, along with fellow weather presenter Behnaz Akhgar.
+She joined the BBC Wales weather team in 2008.